 Nominees must be residents of Ontario who have demonstrated outstanding leadership and advanced the role of choral music in their community for a minimum of five years.
 Candidates must be nominated by a Choirs Ontario member choir or individual member.
 Each nomination must consist of a completed application form, the nomination letter (from nominee), two letters of recommendation and nominee’s biography outlining the candidate’s contribution to the choral art.

 Application materials can be uploaded using the form below:

 President’s Leadership Award

 Or via email to firstname.lastname@example.org

 The Award is juried by a three person panel of Choirs Ontario past presidents who are appointed by the Choirs Ontario Board of Directors.
-The recipient receives a framed certificate and a Choirs Ontario honorary lifetime membership at a recognition ceremony to be held at the Ontario Youth Choir concert in Toronto, August 19, 2018.
+The recipient receives a framed certificate and a Choirs Ontario honorary lifetime membership at a recognition ceremony to be held at one of the concerts where recipient is performing or involved.

 Professional Development Grants

 Please note: Due to Provincial Funding Cuts, this program is unavailable until further notice.